Fattcat/DiyPCBs/README.md

 ## Please ! support my job with Star for making MORE FREE Stuff for yall

-U can also create / open issue message with response in ```issues```, there mention what should I add - it wil rly help me to make better and popular Wayne more useful PCBs and schematics
+U can also create / open issue message with response in ```issues```, there mention what should I add - it wil rly help me to make better and popular Way more useful PCBs and schematics